Ireland Landscape Photography

-Don’t miss the 3.5 kilometre Kilkee Cliff Walk which tracks alongside the coastline.
+Don’t miss the 3.5 kilometres Kilkee Cliff Walk which tracks alongside the coastline.
 It’s a picturesque and easy trail.

 Join the throngs to ogle at the mighty Cliffs of Moher.
 You won’t have Ireland’s most famous tourist attraction to yourself but as you skirt the cliff tops further from the car park the crowds gradually dwindle.

-Galway has the largest Gaelic speaking community in Ireland; known as the festival capital of Ireland and Galway county hosts the township with the longest name in all Ireland: Muckanaghederdauhaulia.
+Galway has the largest Gaelic-speaking community in Ireland; known as the festival capital of Ireland and Galway county hosts the township with the longest name in all of Ireland: Muckanaghederdauhaulia.
 Wrap your lips around that one!